emissary-ingress/emissary/DevDocumentation/DEVELOPING.md

 be either a single file or a directory full of files in the following
 formats:

-- raw Ambassador resources like you'll find in the `demo/config` directory; or
+- raw Ambassador resources; or
 - an annotated Kubernetes resources like you'll find in `/tmp/k8s-AmbassadorTest.yaml` after running `make test`; or
 - a `watt` snapshot like you'll find in the `$AMBASSADOR_CONFIG_BASE_DIR/snapshots/snapshot.yaml` (which is a JSON file, I know, it's misnamed).